timurista/functionalProgrammingScala/documentation/FunctionalParadigm.md

 ## Theory?
 1 or more data types, operations on them, but not mutations.
 Idea of immutability cna be found in Strings (Java concept).

+## Functional programming
+1. Avoid mutations
+2. Abstract and compose functions

+### Restricted
+no mutable variables, no loops, etc.

+### General
+functions in program, certain functions can be composed etc.

+### First class citizens
+As a first-class citizen, you can define functions anywhere, can pass functions as parameters and return them as functions.
+You can even compose functions.

+## Functional History
+Lisp was invented in 159, then 1970s-1990s which haskel.
+Clojure, Scala in last 10 years.